 We would like to get in touch with as many potential class members as possible.
-We therefore invite you to contact us at [email address hidden - contact (at) g20classaction dot ca if you think you might be in the class described below.
+We therefore invite you to contact us at [email protected] if you think you might be in either or both of the class actions described below.
 If you know someone else who might also be a potential class member, please pass along this information to him or her.
 Some of the people who were detained were likely homeless or from out-of-town; if you can bring this to their attention that could be a way to help.

 It is very important to contact us if you were detained (e.g. “kettled”) but the police did not write down your name.
 Please email us to identify yourself if that happened to you.

 If you contact us, please include 1) your name, 2) an email address, 3) the location where you were detained, 4) whether you were formally charged with an offence (“breach of the peace” is not an offence), and 5) whether the police took down your name.
 It would also be helpful if you include a description of what happened to you and/or copies of your best g20-related photos and video, but that is optional.
 We may make more specific requests for information in the future.